 Brought to you by The Week Magazine

-But recognizing bias can be a tricky skill, even for grown-ups.
-One 2016 study found that 82 percent of middle school students couldn’t distinguish between a news story and one labeled as sponsored content.
+This Stanford study found that 82 percent of middle school students couldn’t distinguish between a news story and one labeled as sponsored content.
+Another 80 percent assumed that an unsourced photo was proof of a misleading claim.

 Put your students in groups and ask them to discuss the following questions: